5,341 related texts · 2 related myths · Page 2 of 112

 The Ba'al Shem Tov, the founder of Hasidism, reportedly did just that.
 The story goes that on Rosh ha-Shanah – the Jewish New Year, a day of judgment and profound spiritual signifi...

-The text explodes with frustration and defensiveness.
 After all his hard work, "a foolish, silly, and wicked person" – a "son of a worthless one," no less! – criticized his work.
-T...
+The critic, he says, is an "empty-headed fool, all sinn...